6 Request Compute, Memory, and Latency Bottlenecks

 Implementation dependencies

-Prefix caching depends heavily on the paged KV cache from Section 6.3.
-In the PagedAttention model, the shared prefix pages are simply referenced by multiple requests through their page tables.
+Prefix caching can be implemented very efficiently with the paged KV cache from Section 6.3.
+In the PagedAttention model, the physical pages for the shared prefix are simply referenced by multiple requests through their page tables.
 The pages themselves are stored once in GPU memory, and a reference count tracks how many requests are using each page.
 When the last request using a shared prefix completes, the pages can be freed or kept for future reuse based on an eviction policy (typically LRU).

 Without paged memory, sharing would require contiguous memory layouts to be identical across requests, which is impractical.
 PagedAttention makes prefix sharing a natural consequence of the memory model.